eegg/school-policies-and-procedures/src/index.rst

    The goal of this document is that team members can gain information as quickly as possible.
-   In this spirit, the policies proceed from high-level aims (the *Policy* section) to low-level details (*e.g.*, the *Definitions* section).
+   In this spirit, the policies proceed are *front-loaded*: they proceed from high-level aims (the *Policy* section) to low-level details (*e.g.*, the *Definitions* section).

 +-------------------------+-------------------------------------------------------------------------------------+